iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 module.exports = {
 	findFlights: function(options) {
-		var dfd = q.defer();
+		var deferred = q.defer();

 		setTimeout(function() {
-			dfd.resolve([
+			deferred.resolve([
 				{ departure: 8, arrival: 10, airline: 'Hawaian Airlines', price: 520 },
 				{ departure: 11, arrival: 13, airline: 'Hawaian Airlines', price: 480 },
 				{ departure: 13, arrival: 15, airline: 'Delta Airlines', price: 500 }
 			]);
 		}, 900);

-		return dfd.promise;
+		return deferred.promise;
 	}
 };
 ```

-You might be wondering what is 'dfd' in the expedia and orbitz modules above. dfd stands for deferred.
 You can think of deferreds as the thing (object) that creates the promise object.
 It has control over resolving and rejecting its promise.
 Typically the promise acts a passive object where you can register your callback functions to it using the .then(successCallback, errorCallback) method of the promise.

 [Full example with promises and q](https://github.com/ITP-Webdev/flow-control-exercises/tree/solution-promises)